PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Abstract

 \section{Abstract}

-Cloud incidents pose major operational challenges in production, with unresolved production cloud incidents cost on average over \$2M per hour.
-Prior research identifies code- and configuration-related issues as the predominant category of root causes in cloud incidents.
+Unresolved production cloud incidents cost an average of over \$2M per hour.
 This paper introduces \textbf{\agent}, an orchestrator that manages and deploys an agentic workflow for diagnosing code- and configuration-caused cloud incidents. \agent employs an LLM-driven structured traversal over two types of graph: (1) a service dependency graph (\sgraph) that captures microservice-level dependencies; and (2) a hammock-block program dependence graph (\graph) that captures code-level dependencies for each microservice.
-Compared to state-of-the-art ReAct baselines, \agent improves RCA accuracy by up to $3.1\times$ while reducing token consumption by $3.8\times$. \agent is demonstrated on a set of 30 comprehensive real-world incidents that is being compiled into an RCA benchmark.
+Compared to state-of-the-art ReAct baselines, \agent improves RCA accuracy by up to $6.3\times$ while reducing token consumption by $5.3\times$. \agent is demonstrated on a set of 30 comprehensive real-world incidents that is being compiled into an RCA benchmark.